 Section 4.
-This ordinance shall take effect immediately upon adoption, and shall apply to any applications for facilities in the Town's public rights of way filed on or after that date.
+This ordinance shall take effect on July, 2017, and shall apply to any applications for facilities in the Town's public rights of way filed on or after that date.

-PASSED ON FIRST READING: July 18, 2017
+PASSED ON FIRST READING: , 2017

-PASSED AND ADOPTED ON SECOND AND FINAL READING: January 16, 2018
+PASSED AND ADOPTED ON SECOND AND FINAL READING: , 2017

 Mayor

 ATTEST:

 Town Clerk